Vermont Arts Exchange

 The Vermont Arts Exchange (VAE) is a non-profit community arts organization based at North Bennington in the US state of Vermont.
 The mission of the VAE is to strengthen communities and neighborhoods through the arts.

 History

 Foundation

-Co-founded by Matthew Perry and Patricia Pedreira in 1994, VAE has been committed to high quality arts and culture reaching people of all ages, abilities and income.
+Co-founded by Matthew Perry and Patricia Pedreira in 1994, VAE has been committed to high quality arts and culture reaching people of all ages, abilities and incomes.
 Located in the Sage Street Mill, a historic brick factory in the village of North Bennington, VAE offers classes, workshops, vacation camps for children, free open studio time for teens, exhibitions with national and international visual artists and performances by acclaimed performing artists and musicians.
 Community and outreach art programs include papermaking, print making, drawing, painting, dance, drumming, sculpture, ceramics, rughooking, environmental projects, literary readings, drama and music.

 The VAE's Outreach and Arts Education Programs have been sustained through ongoing working relationships and partnerships with local municipalities, hospitals, housing groups, law enforcement, schools and civic organizations.
 Arts education programs developed for youth and their families have been recognized at the local, state and regional levels.